oblador/react-native-vector-icons/README.md

 If you want to use any of the bundled icons, you need to add the icon fonts to your Xcode project.
 Just follow these steps:

 - Browse to `node_modules/react-native-vector-icons` and drag the folder `Fonts` (or just the ones you want) to your project in Xcode. **Make sure your app is checked under "Add to targets" and that "Create groups" is checked if you add the whole folder**.
+Not familiar with Xcode?
+Try [this article](https://medium.com/@vimniky/how-to-use-vector-icons-in-your-react-native-project-8212ac6a8f06)
 - Edit `Info.plist` and add a property called **Fonts provided by application** (or `UIAppFonts` if Xcode won't autocomplete/not using Xcode) and type in the files you just added.
 It will look something like this:

 ![XCode screenshot](https://cloud.githubusercontent.com/assets/378279/12421498/2db1f93a-be88-11e5-89c8-2e563ba6251a.png)